qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_twi.rst

 .. image:: img/modeler_twi/canvas_1.png

 Now let's move to the *Algorithms* tab.
-The first algorithm we have to run is the *Slope, aspect, curvatures* algorithm.
+The first algorithm we have to run is the *Slope, aspect, curvature* algorithm.
 Locate it in the algorithm list, double--click on it and you will see the dialog shown below.

 .. image:: img/modeler_twi/slope_modeler.png